Geysir

 How to visit Geysir?

-The geothermal area in which Geysir is located is found in the Golden Circle, around 70 miles (110 km) from Reykjavik, and 37 and 6 miles (60 and 10 km) from Thingvellir and Gullfoss respectively.
+The geothermal area in which Geysir is located on the Golden Circle, around 70 miles (110 km) from Reykjavik, and 37 and 6 miles (60 and 10 km) from Thingvellir and Gullfoss respectively.
 It's easy to reach if you're renting a car in Iceland, and there's a free parking area in the vicinity.

-If you'd prefer not to drive, we recommend booking an organized tour of the Golden Circle to see all of its incredible sights in one day.
-Our Golden Circle Tour takes you to visit Geysir and its surrounding landmarks with transport from Reykjavik and an English-speaking guide - all you have to worry about is enjoying the excursion!
+If you'd prefer not to drive, we recommend booking an organised tour of the Golden Circle to see all of its incredible sights in one day.
+Our Golden Circle Tour takes you to Geysir and its surrounding landmarks with transport from Reykjavik and an English-speaking guide.
+Sit back, relax, and enjoy the trip!